Easy As Cookies

 Truly, these scones are delightful.
 I hope you love them as much as we do.
 Sit back and relax with a scone in one hand and a cup of tea or coffee in the other!

-Don't skip the glaze!
-The grapefruit juice mellows when the scones bake, so you definitely need the fresh grapefruit juice for that added oomph!
+✨ Don't skip the glaze for these grapefruit scones.
+The juice in the dough mellows during baking, so the fresh grapefruit juice glazes adds extra oomph!
 Double the glaze if you're an icing lover.

 Need more citrus in your life?
-Try these:
+Try these, some of my favorites.

 • two margaritas outside - square image